Travel Insurance in Alberta

 A condition is generally considered "stable" when there's been no change in symptoms, no new treatment or medication, no dosage adjustment, and no new diagnostic test or referral during the stability window.

-The reason this matters: if your blood pressure medication was adjusted six weeks before your departure, and your policy requires 180-day stability, anything related to that condition while traveling may not be covered — even if the actual medical event has nothing obvious to do with the medication change.
+Why this matters: if your blood pressure medication was adjusted six weeks before departure, and your policy requires 180-day stability, anything related to that condition while you're traveling may not be covered — even if the actual medical event has nothing obvious to do with the medication change.

 A few things that genuinely help:

 1. Print your medication history for the full stability period before you leave.
-A pharmacy printout showing every prescription filled is the cleanest documentation.
+A pharmacy printout showing every prescription filled is the cleanest documentation you can bring.

 2. Be honest on the application.
 Misrepresenting your health to get cheaper coverage means your policy is voidable.
-Cheaper premiums mean nothing if the claim gets denied.
+Lower premiums mean nothing if the claim gets denied.

-3. Choose a policy with the right stability window for your situation.
-If you're a snowbird with conditions that change occasionally, a shorter stability window (like TuGo's 7-day option) is worth paying more for.
+3. Choose a policy with the right stability window.
+If you're a snowbird with conditions that shift occasionally, a shorter stability window — like TuGo's 7-day option — is worth paying more for.

 4. Get a doctor's note before departure stating your conditions are stable and controlled.
 It doesn't guarantee coverage, but it creates documentation that helps.

-If you're 60+ and have any chronic conditions, the pre-existing condition language is probably the single most important variable in your policy choice.
-We'll help you find a plan that actually covers your situation, not one that excludes it through fine print.
+If you're 60+ with any chronic conditions, the pre-existing condition language is probably the single most important variable in your policy choice.
+This is the kind of detail we work through as part of comprehensive personal planning — not as a one-off transaction.
+The goal is to find a plan that actually covers your situation, not one that excludes it through fine print.

 Medical emergency abroad — when travel medical insurance matters most